Introduction to Multiplication: Parent Observations and Actions (Part 1)

 Similar to those reading this article, I am passionate about mathematics education, and as a parent of two young children, I am very interested in the homework they bring home!
-In this article, I detail my own observations of two vastly different approaches to teaching the concept of multiplication and touch on the strengths and limitations of each approach.
+In this article, I detail my own observations of two vastly different approaches to teaching the concept and introduction of multiplication and touch on the strengths and limitations of each approach.

 Alexander is 9 years old, and like many boys his age, is blessed with a rich understanding of almost everything!
 Alexander’s life revolves around money and trading cards, so he is naturally proficient with addition.
 I mention this because, at a glance, he appears to have the necessary tools to do multiplication, which is just repeated addition.
 One day, mid-semester Grade 2, Alexander excitedly announced he was doing multiplication.
 “What’s multiplication?” was my immediate response.
 “It’s the x, Dad,” he replied, ending the conversation.